-1 settings, including but not necessarily limited to the following: 2 (1) The schools and other facilities maintained by local education authorities, pursuant to 3 chapter 2 of this title, or area combinations of it, in accordance with chapter 3 of this title and this 4 chapter; 5 (2) The area vocational technical schools, maintained and conducted in accordance with 6 chapter 45 of this title; 7 (3) The state operated institutions of higher education, including the University of Rhode 8 Island, Rhode Island College, and the community college system, maintained in accordance with 9 chapters 31 through 33.1 and chapter 44 of this title; 10 (4) Private and proprietary academies, colleges, universities, and other institutions of 11 secondary and higher education operated in accordance with chapter 40 of this title; 12 (5) Correspondence schools, home study, and related courses available to residents of the 13 state in accordance with chapter 50 of this title; 14 (6) The custodial, correctional, and curative institutions referenced in this chapter; 15 (7) The state's interrelated library system; 16 (8) Community based private, nonprofit, and proprietary agencies and facilities 17 maintained and operated fully or partially for the purpose of providing adult education programs 18 and services; 19 (9) Employment settings in business and industry; and 20 (10) The broadcast and cable system media referenced in this chapter.
-21 (b) The listing in subsection (a) of an agency, institution, organization, or other entity 22 shall not, in itself, constitute it as being under the administrative control of the board, department, 23 or office.
-24 16-63-10.
+- 1 settings, including but not necessarily limited to the following: 2 (1) The schools and other facilities maintained by local education authorities, pursuant to 3 chapter 2 of this title, or area combinations of it, in accordance with chapter 3 of this title and this 4 chapter; (2) The area vocational technical schools, maintained and conducted in accordance with 5 6 chapter 45 of this title; 7 (3) The state operated institutions of higher education, including the University of Rhode 8 Island, Rhode Island College, and the community college system, maintained in accordance with 9 chapters 31 through 33.1 and chapter 44 of this title; 10 (4) Private and proprietary academies, colleges, universities, and other institutions of 11 secondary and higher education operated in accordance with chapter 40 of this title; 12 (5) Correspondence schools, home study, and related courses available to residents of the 13 state in accordance with chapter 50 of this title; 14 (6) The custodial, correctional, and curative institutions referenced in this chapter; 15 (7) The state's interrelated library system; (8) Community based private, nonprofit, and proprietary agencies and facilities 16 maintained and operated fully or partially for the purpose of providing adult education programs 17 18 and services; 19 (9) Employment settings in business and industry; and 20 (10) The broadcast and cable system media referenced in this chapter.
+21 (b) The listing in subsection (a) of an agency, institution, organization, or other entity 22 shall not, in itself, constitute it as being under the administrative control of the board, department, or office.
+23 24 16-63-10.
 Community education.
-25 (a) Adult education programs and services, to the extent feasible, shall be designed and 26 implemented in accordance with a local control model, commonly known as "community 27 education," as set forth in the former federal Community Schools and Comprehensive 28 Community Education Act, title VIII of the Elementary and Secondary Education Act, formerly 29 codified at 20 U.S.C. § 3281 et seq., and any amendments to it, extensions of it, or successor 30 legislation.
-31 (b) There shall be citizen participation in determining needs and interests and in planning, 32 organizing, overseeing, and evaluating adult education programs and services.
-This participation 33 shall be effected through advisory councils which shall be established to serve particular cities 24 and towns on combinations of those on complex districts pursuant to the previous of this charter
+25 (a) Adult education programs and services, to the extent feasible, shall be designed and 26 implemented in accordance with a local control model, commonly known as "community 27 education," as set forth in the former federal Community Schools and Comprehensive 28 Community Education Act, title VIII of the Elementary and Secondary Education Act, formerly 29 codified at 20 U.S.C. § 3281 et seq., and any amendments to it, extensions of it, or successor legislation.
+30 31 (b) There shall be citizen participation in determining needs and interests and in planning, 32 organizing, overseeing, and evaluating adult education programs and services.
+This participation shall be effected through advisory councils which shall be established to serve particular cities 33 - 34 and towns, or combinations of these, or service districts pursuant to the provisions of this chapter.